Humidity, Temperature & Static: How Environment Impacts ESD Risk and Cleanroom Performance

 Simple, Visual Humidity Checks

 Humidity can swing with seasons, HVAC settings, and process heat.
-A fast, low-cost way to confirm conditions (especially inside packages and storage) is to use humidity indicator cards.
+A fast, low-cost way to confirm conditions inside packages and storage is to use humidity indicator cards (HICs) — each dot changes color at a specific RH level, giving technicians an instant visual readout without instruments.

 Humidity Indicator Cards – Collection